buhrmi/vue-pouch/README.md

     Vue.use(require('pouchdb-vue'), {
       pouch: PouchDB,          // optional if `PouchDB` is available on the global object
-      defaultDatabase: someDB  // optional, database name (string) or a PouchDB instance })
+      defaultDB: someDB  // optional, database name (string) or a PouchDB instance })

 ## Todo